rockset/rockset-js/packages/cli/README.md

   BODY  JSON object

 OPTIONS
   -f, --file=file         The config file to execute this command from.
 Format must be json.
-Keys are translated into arguments
+Keys are translated into
-                   of the same name.
+                          arguments of the same name.
 If no BODY argument is specified, the whole object, minus keys used as other arguments, will be passed in as the BODY.

   -h, --help              show CLI help

+  -x, --extended          show extra columns

+  --columns=columns       only show provided columns (comma-separated)

+  --csv                   output is csv format [alias: --output=csv]

+  --filter=filter         filter property by partial string matching, ex: name=foo

+  --no-header             hide table header from output

+  --no-truncate           do not truncate output to fit screen

+  --output=csv|json|yaml  output in a more machine friendly format

+  --sort=sort             property to sort by (prepend '-' for descending)

 DESCRIPTION
   Create API Key